 Line 6 Spider V 240

-Line 6 is a pioneer in amp modeling and digital effects, and their Spider lineup consists of classic amps from little 20-watt models up to full stacks.
+Line 6 is a pioneer in amp modeling and digital effects, and their Spider series consists of classic amps from little 20-watt models up to full stacks.
 This 2x12 combo has all the flexibility and features a guitarist could ever need, all wrapped up in one portable package.

 With a huge palette of amp models and a ton of effects, whether you play rock, metal, country, jazz or blues you’ll get the sounds you need out of this amp.
 It’s loud enough for any situation, and can be paired with an optional foot controller for total control onstage.

 If you are a gigging musician who needs to nail many different tones during your set, and you want a compact, reliable rig that’s easy to set up and tote around, this might be the amp for you.